tslashd/SurfTimer-GOTV/README.md

  - [ ] Delete demos older than **X**
  - [ ] Disable text logs if convar is empty
  - [ ] Add option to lock **WR** demos section to a certain in-game flag
+ - [ ] Make an include file
+ - [ ] Improve the way demo data is sent to menu (splitting is possibly not the most optimal way)
  - [ ] ....?